neroist/nova/README.md

 **Positional arguments are not supported.** For example: `nova color 0 "aliceblue"` will not work and throw an error.
 You will have to explicitly declare every argument you pass into the command.
 For example: `nova color -d 0 -c "aliceblue"`.
 Also, see [`setup`](https://github.com/nonimportant/nova/blob/main/README.md#setup).

 ## Installation
+If you have Windows you can just download the installer from the [most recent version](https://github.com/nonimportant/nova/releases/latest).
+Else, follow these steps:

 1. Download your OS's execuable from the [most recent version](https://github.com/nonimportant/nova/releases/latest) (If your browser or antivirus raises a warning, ignore it and let it bypass.
 If you don't, there might be problems with step 4 and 5).
 2. Rename the file name to `nova`.
 Leave the file extension unchanged.
 3. Create a directory in your root or home directory, then move the file into that directory (the location doesn't actually matter just don't leave it in the Downloads folder.
 I suggest this directory only have the file in it and nothing else because of the next step).